 You do have to work to get to it though.
 The reason it was probably chosen as a good nude beach is because of the 500 steps leading down to the sandy beach.

-Part 2 – North Vancouver to Howe Sound
+Vancouver and Howe Sound

 After spending a day or two exploring Vancouver, it's time to hit the road and let the road trip begin.